mindscan-de/BrightFlux/README.md

 * Implement an Early Persistence module, which can then be used to start the other components (used for initial configurations)

-Search Engine Support
-* show source code for 'evidence' - also solve utf-8 problem... non utf-8 will not be properly shown....
-* also fix problem with non windows cr/lf construction.

 UI/UX
 * Configuration System
   * provide PreferenceStore